elharo/community/tutorials/appengine-modeling-entity-relationships.md

         company_description = db.StringProperty()
         company_address = db.PostalAddressProperty()

-That's great, your users immediately begin to use their address book and soon the datastore starts to fill up.
-Not long after the deployment of your new application you hear from someone that they are not happy that there is only one phone number.
+That's great.
+Your users immediately begin to use their address books, and soon the datastore starts to fill up.
+Not long after the deployment of your new application, you hear from someone that they are not happy that there is only one phone number.
 What if they want to store someone's work telephone number in addition to their home number?
 No problem you think, you can just add a work phone number to your structure.
 You change your data structure to look more like